quicwg/base-drafts/draft-ietf-quic-transport.md

 An endpoint MUST treat receipt of a transport parameter with an invalid value as a connection error of type TRANSPORT_PARAMETER_ERROR.

-A parameter MUST NOT appear more than once in a given transport parameters extension.
-An endpoint MAY treat receipt of duplicate transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.
+An endpoint MUST NOT send a parameter more than once in a given transport parameters extension.
+An endpoint SHOULD treat receipt of duplicate transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 A server MUST include the original_connection_id transport parameter ({{transport-parameter-definitions}}) if it sent a Retry packet to enable